MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-2-delayed-until-after-october.md

 ---
-pageSlug: geometry-dash-2-2-delayed-until-after-october
+pageSlug: geometry-dash-2-2-delayed-until-november-2023
-title: Geometry Dash 2.2 Delayed Until After October
+title: Geometry Dash 2.2 Delayed Until November 2023
 desc: On August 13, RobTop Games revealed the release date for Geometry Dash 2.2 to be October 2023.
 However, as we feared, it is November and update 2.2 is still not out.